beWanja/Chirper/README.md

 # Project 2 - *Chirper*

-**Chirper** is an android app that allows a user to view his Twitter timeline.
+**Chirper** is an android app that allows users to view their Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **9** hours spent in total